Makes: about 1 cup / Prep Time: 5 minutes / Optional Chill Time: 30 minutes

 - 1 tbsp. fresh Lime Juice

-*Whole Milk or 2% Milk are my recommendations for this sauce recipe.
+Milk โ Whole Milk or 2% Milk are my recommendations for this sauce recipe.
+For a thicker sauce, go for half and half.

 If you need to eat this sauce immediately, that’s totally fine.
 It’s still delicious as soon as it’s made!
 Letting it rest in the refrigerator allows the flavors to really blend together, so it does taste better if you have some time to wait.

-I’ve made a few variations of this recipe, and this specific post has the ingredients I used when I made pork carnitas sliders (pictured above) at my parents Fourth of July party a couple of weeks ago.
+I’ve made a few variations of this recipe, and this specific post has the ingredients I used when I made pork carnitas sliders (pictured above) at my parents Fourth of July party years ago.
 They were a big hit, and I had to make a couple of batches of sauce to keep up with the slider consumption!

 This sauce recipe is quick, easy, and super flavorful.
 Again, your creamy tex-mex sauce can definitely be eaten immediately after you make it, but it does taste better if you let it set for at least a couple of hours.
 It gives the flavors a chance to meld and balance itself out.

-Just as a side note: I like to spread it on the bottom and top bun of sliders, or down the middle of a tortilla before topping it with pork.
-You can do whatever you like, though!
-Drizzling it on top of the pork is always a great choice, then you can add extra flavor with fresh pico de gallo, thinly sliced jalapeños, cilantro, or anything else that you love!
+Just as a side note: ย I like to spread it on the bottom and top bun of sliders, or down the middle of a tortilla before topping it with pork. ย You can do whatever you like, though! ย Drizzling it on top of the pork is always a great choice, then you can add extra flavor with fresh pico de gallo, thinly sliced jalapeรฑos, cheese, cilantro, or anything else that you love!

 What to Eat with Tex Mex Sauce